 And, if the property is self-managed, you should save yourself a healthy chunk of this money and increase your NET yields.

 But, what you save in cash you will spend on time.

 So whether you choose managed or self-managed your net yield will be higher than with single lets.

 And this choice is personal.
 It's up to you to decide whether your additional income is going to be worth the extra time and involvement you'll need to spend on your investments.

-The HMO Strategy and Your Personal Situation
+Your Personal Situation

 If You're Cash Rich and Time Poor